-This section describes two important techniques for post-placement optimization - rewiring and rebuffering.
-Rewiring uses symmetries detected from exhaustive search of extracted subcircuits to reduce wirelength or optimize timing.
-An innovative approach to buffer insertion using phase-shift symmetries is also proposed in this section.
+This section describes two techniques for post-placement optimization - rewiring and rebuffering.
+Rewiring uses functional symmetries of extracted subcircuits, detected by exhaustive search, to reduce wirelength or optimize timing.
+We also propose an innovative approach to buffer insertion using phase-shift symmetries.

-4.1 Rewiring
+4.1 Permutative Rewiring

-After placement, symmetries can be used to rewire the cells to reduce the wirelength without changing the function of the circuit.
-It is achieved by exhaustive search and rewiring of functional symmetries found in subcircuits.
-Currently, subcircuits are extracted in the following order: (1) four passes from depth-first traversal of cells.
-Buckets containing 1, 2, 3 and 4 cells are used in each pass respectively, (2) two passes from breadth-first traversal of cells.
-Buckets containing 3 and 4 cells are used in each pass, (3) one pass using the cells in every half-bin produced by Capo, (4) one pass using the cells in every bin produced by Capo.
+After placement, symmetries can be used to rewire the netlist to reduce the wirelength without changing the function of the circuit.
+This is achieved by exhaustive search and rewiring of functional symmetries found in subcircuits.
+Since we represent the netlist by a hypergraph (where cells are represented by nodes and nets are represented by hyper-edges), breadth-first search (BFS) and depth-first search (DFS) starting from a given vertex will find connected cells that are suitable for rewiring.
+Currently, subcircuits are extracted in the following order: (1) four rounds of depth-first traversal of cells; subcircuits containing 1, 2, 3 and 4 cells are extracted in each round respectively, (2) two rounds of breadth-first traversal of cells; subcircuits containing 3 and 4 cells are extracted in each round, (3) one round using the cells in every half-bin produced by Capo, (4) one round using the cells in every bin produced by Capo (here we only consider the smallest bins that correspond to end-case placement).